RayyanSeliya/tutorial/content/en/40-deploy/01-simply.md

     - `servicedef.yaml`: Edit `cluster`, `securityGroups`, and `subnets`.
     - `taskdef.yaml`: Edit `executionRoleArn`.
 - For **AWS Lambda**:
-  - You will create a function from your own Python source code.
+  - Create a function from Python source code.
   - Edit `lambda/simple/function.yaml`: Edit the `role` field.
   - **No need to build or upload a ZIP file manually.
 PipeCD will package and deploy your function automatically.**
 - For **Terraform**: